New iterative algorithms for estimation of item functioning: Methodology

+\paragraph{Testing for \gls{dif}. } The \highlight{group-specific \gls{4pl} model}~\eqref{eq:4PL:dif} can be then used for testing between-group differences on the item level with a \gls{dif} analysis \cite{hladka2020difnlr} with, for example, the likelihood-ratio test.
+The likelihood-ratio test measures the difference between the log-likelihood $l_{i1}$ of the larger model (e.g., the group-specific \gls{4pl} model~\eqref{eq:4PL:dif}) and the log-likelihood $l_{i0}$ of its submodel (e.g., the simple \gls{4pl} model~\eqref{eq:4PL:simple}) for the given item $i$.
+The resulting $LR_i$ statistic has an asymptotic $\chi^2$-distribution under the smaller model with degrees of freedom equal to a difference in the number of parameters in the two models:

+Similarly, any two nested submodels of the group-specific \gls{4pl} model~\eqref{eq:4PL:dif} can be compared to test for the significance of group-related item parameters.
+Note that in \gls{glnm}, \gls{dif} detection is usually performed item-by-item.

-In this model, $X_p$ is an observed variable describing the measured trait of the respondent, such as anxiety, fatigue, quality of life, or math ability, here called the~\highlight{matching criterion}.
-In the context of the logistic regression method for \gls{dif} detection, the total test score is typically used as the matching criterion \cite{swaminathan1990detecting}.
-Other options for the matching criterion include a pre-test score, a score on another test measuring the same construct, or an estimate of the latent trait provided by an \gls{irt} model.
+\paragraph{Matching criterion. } In these models, $\theta_p$ is an observed variable describing the measured trait of the respondent, such as anxiety, fatigue, quality of life, or math ability, here called the \highlight{matching criterion}.
+In the context of the logistic regression method for \gls{dif} detection, the total test score (or its standardized version) is typically used as the matching criterion \cite{swaminathan1990detecting}.
+Other options for the matching criterion include a pre-test score (to identify differential item functioning in change; see \citeauthor{martinkova2020academic}, \citeyearNP{martinkova2020academic}), a score on another test measuring the same construct, or an estimate of the latent trait provided by an \gls{irt} model.

+\paragraph{IRT framework. } Within the \gls{irt} framework, the matching criterion $\theta_p$ in the models \eqref{eq:4PL:simple}--\eqref{eq:4PL:dif} is replaced by a latent ability $\theta$, necessitating joint estimation with item parameters.
+Both frameworks share the same shape of item characteristic curves with a comparable interpretation.
+A notable distinction lies in the estimation process: \gls{irt} models simultaneously estimate parameters for all items, which is typically not the case for models \eqref{eq:4PL:simple}--\eqref{eq:4PL:dif} as described below.
+However, \gls{glnm} entail lower computational demands, as they require smaller sample sizes to yield precise estimates.
+The estimation algorithms for \gls{glnm}, which are the focus of this paper, may thus be further incorporated into the \gls{irt} framework as is further described in the Discussion.